This comprehensive guide covers everything you need to know about wisdom teeth removal.

 - The tooth is angled towards the back of the mouth.

-Because the tooth never actually breaks through the gum, you may not ever know whether you have an impacted wisdom tooth or not.
+Because the tooth never actually breaks through the gum, you may not even know whether you have an impacted wisdom tooth or not.

 However, it is the pain symptoms that often alert you to the fact the tooth may have formed and something might not be quite right.